dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`squares.py`
 ------------------

-Write a program in Python to ask for two numbers, and print out the square of the numbers that span from the first number up to the second.
+Write a program to ask for two numbers, and print out the square of the numbers that span from the first number up to the second.
 Care should be taken in the case that the second number is lower than the first number - you should always count up.

 For example: